kyisaiah47/abstraxion-expo-demo/README.md

-# Proof of Work - Social Payments Platform
+# ProofPay - Social Payments Platform

 A modern social payment app inspired by Venmo, with proof-of-work and blockchain security.
 Request help, send/request payments, and verify actions with text, photo, or zkTLS proofs.
 All payments are secured by the XION blockchain.